Alessandro-Cavaliere/portfolio-app/README.md

 The primary goal of this portfolio is to provide a comprehensive overview of my professional journey.
 It serves as a platform to highlight the work I’ve done, including various projects hosted on GitHub.
 In this portfolio, I share the milestones that have shaped my career, such as the completion of my **Bachelor’s thesis** on **Decentralized Exchanges (DEXs)** and my pursuit of a **Master’s degree in Cybersecurity**.

 💻 Finalist at [CyberChallenge.IT](https://cyberchallenge.it/) 2024, I am passionate about computer science and innovation ⚡.
 🔐 For my Master’s Thesis, I developed during my **Erasmus+** a research framework in **Rust** exploring **Zero-Knowledge Proofs** and **Zero-Knowledge Virtual Machines** for privacy-preserving smart contract vulnerability disclosure.
-I also authored a research paper based on this work, which was accepted at a peer-reviewed academic conference.
+I also authored a research paper based on this work, which was accepted at a peer-reviewed academic conference.<br>
 🚀 Always eager to embrace new challenges and technologies in the world of **Blockchain** and **Web 3.0**.

 This website is self-hosted on a **Raspberry Pi 5** and deployed on a decentralized domain using the **Ethereum Name Service (ENS)**, with content stored on the **InterPlanetary File System (IPFS)**.
 This setup ensures resilience, privacy, and security, fully reflecting my passion for decentralized technologies.